Ehsan-U/Playwright_API/README.md

 # High-Performance, High-Concurrency FastAPI Endpoint for Playwright-Python

-This repository contains a high-performance, high-concurrency FastAPI endpoint for automating web browsers using Playwright and Python.
+This repository contains a high-performance, high-concurrency FastAPI endpoint for web scraping using Playwright and Python.
 The endpoint provides a Python API for interacting with Playwright and allows developers to automate web browsers in a scalable, efficient manner.

 ## Features
 - Built with FastAPI, a modern, fast, web framework for building APIs with Python